TheaFrances/Coleoid_genome_topology_2025/Braiding entropy/README.md

 * MATLAB version 2025a or newer
 * [Braidlab toolbox](https://github.com/jeanluct/braidlab)

-### Step 1: Prepare alignment files for braiding
+### Prepare alignment files for braiding

 To generate input `.map` files used for braiding, the script [`getHomChrWindowBraidMap.pl`](getHomChrWindowBraidMap.pl) was used.

-* Identify homologous chromosomes between two species using a macrosynteny tool (e.g. output file: `eup-obi.mbh.psynt.tab`)
-* Align genomes using a whole-genome aligner such as `megablast`, and store aligned regions in tabular BED-like format (e.g. `blastn.res.filt.all`)
+This script uses an input file of homologous chromosomes identified via any macrosynteny tool (example input file: [`eup-obi.mbh.psynt.tab`](eup-obi.mbh.psynt.tab), as well as a file of aligned genomes in tabular bed format (example input file: [`blastn.res.filt.all`](blastn.res.filt.all) made with any genome aligner (e.g. `megablast`)

-Generate the braiding input file using:
+Example command to generate the braiding input file:

 ```bash
 perl getHomChrWindowBraidMap.pl eup-obi.mbh.psynt.tab blastn.res.filt.all 10000000 50 > esc-obi.10m.braid.map